-It was Week 12 of the 2008 season when the 6-4 Baltimore Ravens visited the 5-4-1 Philadelphia Eagles for what felt like a must-win game for both squads.
+It was Week 12 of the 2008 season when the 6-4 Baltimore Ravens welcomed the 5-4-1 Philadelphia Eagles for what felt like a must-win game for both squads.
 The Ravens had opened up a 22-7 lead early in the fourth quarter, but the Eagles put together a long drive with plans to make it a one-score game.

-On second and goal from inside the 1-yard line, the Eagles called a play-action pass, hoping the Ravens defense would sell out to stop the run.
+On 2nd-and-goal from inside the 1-yard line, the Eagles called a play-action pass, hoping the Ravens defense would sell out to stop the run.
 Ed Reed wasn't fooled, though, sticking right with Reggie Brown in the back of the end zone before jumping the route and taking off in the opposite direction for his second long return of the day.
 (Reed also had a 43-yard interception return in the second quarter.)

 Quarterback Kevin Kolb took a great angle to either tackle Reed or force him out of bounds at the Ravens 25, but it only took a slight cut for Reed to blow by him like he wasn't even there.
 Running back Brian Westbrook also had a good angle, catching up to Reed before midfield.
 However, Reed broke his attempted tackle while barely breaking stride.
 Brent Celek was Philadelphia's last chance at the 20, but Reed cut back inside and left the tight end stumbling over his own feet en route to the 107-yard touchdown.

 The best part is that Reed broke his own NFL record in the process.
 He had previously returned an interception 106 yards for a touchdown during the 2004 season, meaning he is both first and second for this category in the record books.